The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

-Travel between Copenhagen, Denmark and Berlin, Germany by train is: Partially open.
+Travel between Copenhagen, Denmark and Berlin, Germany by train is: Fully open.

-International entry status: Entry is partially open for citizens and permanent residents of Denmark
+International entry status: Entry is fully open for citizens and permanent residents of Denmark

 Conditions of entry:

-The information above was last checked on 22/01/2022.
-Remember to review the latest COVID-19 travel safety regulations for your train to Berlin from Copenhagen as this information can change.
+The information above was last checked on 29/06/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train between Copenhagen and Berlin as this information can change.

-The restriction level for your return train to Copenhagen, Denmark from Berlin is: Partially open.
+The restriction level for your return train to Copenhagen, Denmark from Berlin is: Fully open.

 International entry is allowed for: Entry is fully open for citizens and permanent residents of Germany